ClearBlade/nodejs-iot/README.md

 If you are using an end-of-life version of Node.js, we recommend that you update as soon as possible to an actively supported LTS version.

-Google's client libraries support legacy versions of Node.js runtimes on a best-efforts basis with the following warnings:
+ClearBlade's client libraries support legacy versions of Node.js runtimes on a best-efforts basis with the following warnings:

 * Legacy versions are not tested in continuous integration.